mosip/mosip-infra/deployment/sandbox-v2/README.md

   certificate_key: <private key path>
 ```
 ### OTP settings
-To receive OTP on email and SMS set the following in `groups_vars/all.yml'.
-If you do not have access to Email and SMS gateways, you may want to run MOSIP in Proxy OTP mode in which case skip to [Proxy OTP Settings](###Proxy OTP settings).
+To receive OTP on email and SMS set the following in `group_vars/all.yml`.
+If you do not have access to Email and SMS gateways, you may want to run MOSIP in Proxy OTP mode in which case skip to [Proxy OTP Settings](### Proxy OTP settings).
-* Set SMTP email settings:
+* Email
   ```
   smtp:
     email_from: mosiptestuser@gmail.com